Biochemistry and Molecular Biology

 The Department of Chemistry and Biochemistry is well staffed with 17 faculty members.
 All of the faculty have doctorate degrees from well-known universities.
 Most of them have considerable experience in postdoctoral or industrial research.

 The research and teaching facilities for the department are housed in four buildings— A. Glenn Hill Center, Ladd Hall, Dunbar Laboratories, and the Quentin Burdick Building.
-A chemistry library containing approximately 10,000 volumes and 280 scientific and technical journals is located in Ladd Hall.

 Advanced instruments and facilities are readily available.
 These include ultracentrifuges; gene synthesizer; nuclear magnetic, infrared, ultraviolet and mass spectrometers; gas and liquid chromatographs; computers; recombinant DNA and cell and tissue culture laboratories; and an advanced electron microscope facility.